Emily1799/TypeFun/README.md

 # TypeFun
 An incremental game that helps kids learn to type!
+Visit http://http://www.typefunkids.com/ to view live.

 ## Inspiration
 I'm going to teach a little girl (about 6 years old) how to program, but she doesn't know how to type!
 For now, we're working with Scratch, but since she'll eventually need typing skills to learn a real programming language, I went looking for a good game to set her up with.
 I couldn't find any game that looked engaging and fun.